What to expect

 - Hard working and committed to the RSPCA

 When can I volunteer?

 - We request a minimum commitment of 1 shift per week for a minimum of 3 months to ensure consistency and continuity with the animals.
-Orientation and training in relation to animal interaction will be done at Wacol Campus, 139 Wacol Station Rd, Wacol.
-Training and husbandry will be provided on the job.
+Orientation and training in will be done at the Ipswich Animal Campus.

 PLEASE NOTE: As part of volunteering with us you will be required to purchase an RSPCA Volunteer T-shirt for $30.
 It is also a requirement that before handling animals at the RSPCA you have an up to date Tetanus vaccination.

 For further information, please contact our Ipswich Volunteer Program Support Team on email@example.com or APPLY NOW below.APPLY NOW